Hi-Fi Rush

+Hi-Fi Rush was conceptualized with a smaller team at Tango Gameworks just as they were finishing The Evil Within 2 in 2017, out of an internal desire to branch the developer out of the survival horror genre they were previously synonymous with.
+The game entered full production the following year.
+Its style and presentation was principally inspired by the films of director Edgar Wright.
+The game's development was kept completely secret by Tango and Bethesda due to concerns over player expectations with the tonal and gameplay differences from its previous releases.
+The game was simultaneously announced and released by Bethesda Softworks for Windows and Xbox Series X/S on January 25, 2023.
+A PlayStation 5 version of the game was released in March 2024.

+Hi-Fi Rush received critical acclaim upon release, with critics praising its visual style, art direction, humor, characters, and combat, though some noted its repetition, level design, and limited soundtrack.
+Hi-Fi Rush was the last game to be developed by Tango Gameworks as a studio under Bethesda and parent company Microsoft Gaming before its initial closure in May 2024.
+The studio was revived under the ownership of Krafton in August 2024, which also acquired the rights to the Hi-Fi Rush license from Microsoft with plans to develop further games while also exploring other projects.
+Microsoft and Bethesda retained the publishing rights to the title until November 14, 2025 when they were fully transferred to Krafton.

 Gameplay

 Hi-Fi Rush is a rhythm-action game where the protagonist Chai, his enemies, and parts of the environment move to the beat.
 Attacking on rhythm is not required, as actions automatically sync up with the music, but by timing the button presses right the players are rewarded with higher damage output and timing-based combo finishers deal additional damage.
 A parry move allows players to cancel enemy attacks by pressing the button at the exact moment of attacks.
 In addition to the beat-em-up action mechanics, there are also rhythm-based minigame elements where players repeat cues in a call-and-response fashion, or press buttons in rhythmic sequence based on on-screen cues.

 The game takes place across multiple linear stages, representing various divisions of the antagonist corporation.
 Each division is based on a particular musical style, and Chai engages in boss battles at various points.

 In addition to combat, the game also features some platform game elements, as well as a system of upgrades to unlock new moves, abilities, and perks, which can be purchased with gears, an in-game currency earned in combat or by exploring levels.
 Permanent upgrades to health and the special meter also appear in stages as collectibles.

 Completing the game once unlocks bonus features, such as the ability to revisit past levels and previously inaccessible areas, a new difficulty setting, and Rhythm Tower, a survival mode similar to Bloody Palace from the Devil May Cry series.